microsoft/copilot-camp/docs/pages/extend-message-ext/04-add-authentication.md

 ```
 Next, add the code that initializes authentication, retrieves a user token, checks its validity, and then sets up a service to interact with the Microsoft Graph API if the token is valid.
 If the token is invalid, it prompts the user to sign in.

-Copy this into the *handleTeamsMessagingExtensionQuery* function above the mock definition of *allContacts** constant.
+Copy below code into the *handleTeamsMessagingExtensionQuery* function above the mock definition of **allContacts** constant.

 ```JavaScript
   const credentials = new AuthService(context);